Top 10 foods to try in South Korea

 Try it for yourself with our make-at-home bulgogi recipe.

-This popular, filling dish of dduk (ricecake), fishcake, and quail's eggs is cooked in a gochujang-based sauce, (a spicy, fermented red chilli paste).
-Typically bought from snack bars and street-food stalls, this is a savoury, soupy and very satisfying snack.
+This popular, filling dish of dduk (rice cake), fishcake and quails' eggs is cooked in a gochujang-based sauce (a spicy, fermented red chilli paste).
+Typically bought from snack bars and street-food stalls, tteokbokki is a savoury, soupy and very satisfying snack.

-A glass noodle with a chewy texture (made with sweet potato) often stir-fried with crunchy vegetables, sesame oil, pepper and sugar and added to jorim (a broth-based sauce).
+A glass noodle with a chewy texture (it's made from sweet potato), often stir-fried with crunchy vegetables, sesame oil, pepper and sugar and added to jorim (a broth-based sauce).